iNavFlight/inav/docs/Telemetry.md

 feature TELEMETRY
 ```

-Multiple telemetry providers are currently supported, FrSky, Graupner
-HoTT V4, SmartPort (S.Port) and LightTelemetry (LTM)
+Multiple telemetry providers are currently supported, FrSky, Graupner HoTT V4, SmartPort (S.Port), LightTelemetry (LTM).
+MAVLink, IBUS, Crossfire and GSM SMS.

 All telemetry systems use serial ports, configure serial ports to use the telemetry system required.
+Multiple telemetry streams may be enabled, but only one of each type, e.g. Smartport + LTM or MAVLink + CRSF.

 ## SmartPort (S.Port) telemetry